edenspec2/labcode_updated/README.md

 python -m MolFeatures interactive # for command line usage

 ```
-For detailed instructions go to Command line usage  or Getting started with examples for GUI usage.
+For detailed instructions go to Getting started with examples for GUI usage.